ragawaga/e2e/README.md

 To install the vscode extension, enter this command into the command palette (Ctrl+P): `ext install ms-playwright.playwright`.
 Playwright tests should now appear under the `Testing` sidebar.

+## Getting notified

+The test suite will report its results to Slack on every run.
+This helps with visibility into test failures and ensuring we're paying proper attention to them.
+To make sure we're not delivering low signal-to-noise with these notifications there is an option to only be notified when the tests are failing.
+The results will be posted regardless.

 ## References

 Official Playwright documentation: <https://playwright.dev/docs/intro>